JETSCAPE/SummerSchool2021/Jul22_Transport/README.md

   In the [2020 SMASH tutorial](https://github.com/JETSCAPE/SummerSchool2020/tree/master/SMASH_session)
   I suggested a quick and easy way to use ROOT output for analysis.
   In this tutorial, I would like to take advantage of the SMASH analysis suite, that reads in binary output.
+  Original [SMASH analysis suite](https://github.com/smash-transport/smash-analysis) is in python2, so I had to update scripts to python3 and put them into the `SummerSchool2021/Jul22_Transport` folder to be compatible with docker environment.

 </p>
 </details>